 - Look at the types of shows they’ve done in the past and take note of their vibe and style.

-DRESS THE PART: At runway castings, models are asked to dress as simply as possible since the designer wants to see what the models look like without the distraction bright or trendy clothes.
-Your “Model Uniform” consists of black or dark blue skinny jeans, a fitted solid black or grey top, and a plain black or nude pair of heels.
+DRESS THE PART: At runway castings, models are asked to dress as simply as possible since the designer wants to see what the models look like without the distraction of bright or trendy clothes.
+For men and women, your “Model Uniform” consists of black or dark blue fitted jeans and a fitted solid black or grey top.
+For shoes, women should wear a plain black or nude pair of heels, and men should wear nice sneakers, desert boots, or dress shoes.

 IT’S NOT SOCIAL HOUR: You wouldn’t bring your friends to a job interview, right?
 It’s not appropriate to bring friends and family along with you to a casting call either.
 The more people you bring along with you, the more of a distraction you will be.
 If you’re under 18, it’s usually required to bring a parent to sign any waivers or answer any questions; however, note that they will usually be asked to wait outside during the casting process.